Essential Oils and Aromatherapy Tips to Help Quit Smoking

 In her book The Fragrant Mind, Valerie Ann Worwood lists these essential oils as as oils she recommends to use when combating addition:

-She also lists these as oils that may also be helpful:
+She also lists these as essential oils that may also be helpful:

 Reference: Valerie Ann Worwood, The Fragrant Mind (Novato, CA: New World Library, 1996), 119.